Frequently Asked QuestionsInstitutional Review Board

 How long must I store my research data?

-Research and data collection materials must be stored for seven (5) years past the completion of the study (according to APA/HIPAA standards).
-Documents must be stored in a locked and secure location, stripped of any identifiable private information or participant identifiers, then destroyed upon reaching seven years.
+Research and data collection materials must be stored for 3 years past the completion of the study (according to APA/HIPAA standards).
+Documents must be stored in a locked and secure location, stripped of any identifiable private information or participant identifiers, then destroyed upon reaching 3 years.
 Signed consent forms should be stored separately.